 With all these boots in mind, it is best to check your feet within the ski boots shells to make sure the size of length and width will work for you.

-Even with these wider boots, some people will still require their boots to be stretched in order to fit their extremely wide feet.
+Note, that even with these wider fitting boots, some people will still require their boots to be stretched in order to fit their extremely wide feet.